commandAGI/commandAGI/docs/examples.md

 **File**: `examples/9_using_the_internet.py`

-**Description**: Demonstrates how to use CommandLAB for web automation tasks, such as opening a browser, navigating to a website, and interacting with web elements.
+**Description**: Demonstrates how to use commandAGI2 for web automation tasks, such as opening a browser, navigating to a website, and interacting with web elements.

 **Status**: ⚠️ Works with minor issues